CyberShadow/ae/README.md

 - **Data**: Many modules that handle raw data (from the network / disk) do so using the `Data` structure, defined in `ae.sys.data`.
   See the module documentation for a description of the type; the quick version is that it is a type equivalent to `void[]`, with a few benefits.
-  Some modules use an array of `Data`, to minimize copying / reallocations when handling byte streams with unknown length.
+  Some modules use `DataVec`, a `Data` vector with deterministic lifetime, to minimize copying / reallocations when handling byte streams with unknown length.

 - **Networking**: *ae* uses asynchronous event-based networking.
   A `select`-based event loop dispatches events to connection objects, which then propagate them to higher-level code as necessary.